--OUTCOMESMARKS: 100 | CREDITS: 4| 4+2
+100 | CREDITS: 4| 4+2 Hrs.....

 After completing the course The B.Ed.
 Spl.
-Edu.HIFirst Semester student-teachers will be able to :-
+Edu.HI First Semester student-teachers will be able to:

-- CO1-Explain the needEarly Identification of Hearing Loss: Need and techniques for early identification of hearing loss in children.
-Strategies - Acquire knowledge in the area of audiological assessment and its relevance in education. - To discuss communicative and language related needs with the understanding of its development and assessment. - Understand the need for assessment of various processes involved in production of speech. - Describe and identify different components of educational assessment and analyse various educational needs of individuals with hearing impairment. - CO2-Explain theAudiological Assessment - CO3-ExplaintheAssessment of Language & Communication - CO4-Explain the Assessment of Speech. - CO5-Explain theAssessment of Curricular Areas
+- CO1-Explain the need Early Identification of Hearing Loss: Need and techniques for early identification of hearing loss in children.
+Strategies - Acquire knowledge in the area of audiological assessment and its relevance in education. - To discuss communicative and language related needs with the understanding of its - Understand the need for assessment of various processes involved in production of speech. - Describe and identify different components of educational assessment and analyse various - CO2-Explain the Audiological Assessment - CO3-ExplaintheAssessment of Language & Communication - CO4-Explain the Assessment of Speech. - CO5-Explain the Assessment of Curricular Areas